askeksa/NoCpuChallenge/faq.md

 Of course, the CPU is needed to load the demo into memory.
 This challenge setup abstracts away the loading and regards the machine as having initialized memory and no CPU.

-## Why focus on the AGA chipset when OCS is all the rage these days?
+## Is the challenge for OCS or AGA?

+Both.
+You decide which Amiga model to target.

-I chose to open the challenge to all Amiga chipsets and to focus on AGA in the narrative of the challenge demo for several reasons:
+I chose to focus on AGA in the narrative of the challenge demo for several reasons:

 - I find that AGA is grossly underutilized in demos.
 The period from when the AGA chipset was introduced until the "chunky era," when faster CPUs became mainstream, was only a few years; as a consequence, few demos were made that really take advantage of AGA features in a hardware-centric way.
 The no-CPU approach is an opportunity to rectify this.